 So why do our dogs happily abandon their favorite squeaky toys for a big muddy, half-chewed stick?

-Fortunately, in this article, we tackle that this very issue, as we answer the question “Why do dogs like sticks?”
+Fortunately, in this article, we tackle that very issue, as we answer this burning question “Why do dogs like sticks?”

-Dogs love to carry stuff, and sticks are often one of their most favorite things to carry when out for a walk.
-Often the bigger and more unwieldy the stick, the more valuable it is to your dog.
-In a dog’s eyes, the humble stick is a treasured item, a special plaything to take home and protect.
+Many dogs like to carry stuff, and sticks are often one of the most favorite things to carry all the way home from a walk.
+Often the bigger and more unwieldy the stick, the more valuable it is to your dog, especially if it’s several times the length of your pup.

 Why do dogs like sticks so much?